Mr-Butterfly-cybersec/Mr-Butterfly-cybersec-Zero_Day_Interactive_CO2_Emission_Dashboard/README.md

    datasets contained missing or inconsistent values, requiring preprocessing to make the data usable.

 2) Visualization Complexity:
-   Balancing simplicity and readability in graphs was a challenge, especially when comparing multiple countries.
+   Balancing simplicity and readability in graphs was a challenge, especially when comparing countries.

 3) Interactivity:
-   Adding interactive elements, such as country selection or time-range filters, required additional logic and testing.
+   Adding interactive elements, such as country selection required additional logic and testing.

 4) Technical Limitations:
    As a student project, the dashboard is limited in functionality compared to professional-grade tools, but it serves its purpose as a learning exercise.